bdb112/pyfusion/README.rst

 Update:
+Version 0.64 beta has improved processing of clipped, swept Langmuir probe data, Next version will have multi-channel data extraction system using pyfusion 'Dictionary of Arrays'.

+Version 0.63 beta has fixes for multichannel diagnostic local saves, and convenient entry for large ranges of data and shots.
+Initial Langmuir analysis in process_swept_Langmuir, and pyfusion.CACHE to allow local chaching of json data. (very large!)

 Version 0.62 alpha includes more timebase checks for W7X, corrected gains for channels, and saves utc and params woth data.